 Alexandre Pelletier, PhD

-I am SSHRC postdoctoral fellow at the Mario Einaudi Center for International Studies-Southeast Asia Program at Cornell University.
-I obtained a Ph.D in political science from the University of Toronto in 2018.
+I am a SSHRC postdoctoral fellow at the Mario Einaudi Center for International Studies-Southeast Asia Program at Cornell University.
+I have obtained my Ph.D. in political science from the University of Toronto in 2018.
+I work on religious violence and ethnic conflicts in Southeast Asia, with a focus on Indonesia and Myanmar, where I have conducted extensive fieldwork.

 Over the years, I had the chance to be hosted by several institutions such as the Centre d'études et de recherches internationales at the Université de Montréal, the Trudeau Centre for Peace, Conflict and Justice at the Munk School of Global Affairs, the Centre for the Study of Islam and Society at the State Islamic University in Jakarta, and the Sociology department at the University of Indonesia.
 My PhD dissertation was supported by the Joseph-Armand Bombardier CGS Doctoral Scholarship.